pytorch/pytorch/torch/csrc/jit/README.md

 The tracer has special behavior when tracing calls to other TorchScript functions.
 This behavior is implemented in the GraphExecutor right before a Graph is about to be run.
 If tracing is enabled while running the graph, the GraphExecutor will disable tracing, run the graph as normal, and then inline the Graph into the trace.
 It then hooks up the IValues computed by running the Graph to inlined Graph's out Values in the inlined graph.

-*When a trace calls a TorchScript function, that function is preserved as is, meaning that control-flow is preserved.* This makes it possible to "fix" tracing issues by writing the subset of the program that cannot be traced in script and having the trace invoke it.
+> *When a trace calls a TorchScript function, that function is preserved as is, meaning that control-flow is preserved.* This makes it possible to "fix" tracing issues by writing the subset of the program that cannot be traced in script and having the trace invoke it.

 The resulting Graph created by tracing is installed as the 'forward' method of the Module being created.
 A Module is produced regardless of whether the thing being traced was a function or a `torch.nn.Module`.
 In the function case, the Module produced will simply have a single `forward` function, no Parameters, and no sub-Modules.

 ### Script ###

 The script frontend directly converts Python syntax into Modules.
 Like many compilers this happens in two phases.
 First, we generate an abstract syntax tree (AST), which is constructed out of Tree objects.
 The compiler (misnamed, but that is the name of the file) then does semantic analysis on the Tree and lowers it into a Module.
 We can generate Trees in two ways: (1) using frontend.py, which takes the Python AST and transliterates it into Tree objects, or (2) via the Lexer and Parser which parse python syntax directly.
 The Lexer/Parser path may seem redundant but it is crucially important.
-We need to define builtin functions () when Python is not linked.
-We allow users to load TorchScript programs directly from strings without Python ().
+We need to define builtin functions ([script/builtin_functions.py](script/builtin_functions.py)) when Python is not linked.
+We allow users to load TorchScript programs directly from strings without Python ([api/include/torch/jit.h](../../api/include/torch/jit.h)).
 We also use this Python syntax as the serialization format for TorchScript, since it allows us to make changes to our IR without breaking backward compatibility.
-Furthermore, the Lexer is reused to implement the FunctionSchema parser (), which turns FunctionSchema declarations from strings into FunctionSchema objects.
+Furthermore, the Lexer is reused to implement the FunctionSchema parser, which turns FunctionSchema declarations from strings into FunctionSchema objects.

 The following sections look into each the stages in the script frontend in detail.